pi-star-2025/pi_star/Misc/Real_VR/eye_candy_vr_5.md

 As the colors get figured out, you become the environment ("colors") more and more.

-If you can exist fast enough to always be the colors at ths speed of c (light), then your conscious π is low enough to exist in Real_VR.
+If you can exist fast enough to always be the colors at the speed of c (light), then your conscious π is low enough to exist in Real_VR.